Anshikashukla20/Peerofy/README.md

 # Peerofy
-This is my firs git repository.
+This is my first git repository.
+Author -Anshika Shukla